 et al..
 Alternative versus standard packages of antenatal care for low-risk pregnancy.
 Cochrane Database of Systematic Reviews.
 2010, Issue 10.
 Art.
 No.:CD000934.
 10.1002/14651858.CD000934.pub2

 The initial visit should include a detailed history and physical exam establish an accurate estimated date of confinement (EDC) and identify risk factors that will require additional testing and monitoring (Table 17-1).
 History of the current pregnancy should include establishing the date of the last menstrual period (LMP).
-According to Nagle’s rule, the average pregnancy is 280 ± 14 days from a reliable last menstrual period (LMP).
-Criteria for a reliable ...
+According to Nagle’s rule, the average pregnancy is 280 ± 14 days from a reliable last menstrual period (LMP). ...